shadowed1/Chard/README.md

 <br>

-### Supports ChromeOS, mainstream Linux distros, Asahi Linux for Apple Silicon, and more!
+### Supports ChromeOS, Flex, mainstream Linux distros, Asahi Linux for Apple Silicon, and more!
 __ChromeOS requires developer mode. crew-sudo should not be used for Chard; Use SudoCrosh instead__

 *Enabling Developer Mode for ChromeOS:* <br>